GriffinPlus/mguard-config-tool/README.md

   - Merging: Merge two configurations into one
 - On Windows: Service for merging configurations and creating update packages

-## Prerequisites

-Writing encrypted ECS containers requires the *openssl* application to be installed.
-The directory containing the *openssl* executable should be in the search path.

-### Linux

-On linux systems the *openssl* can be installed using the system's package manager.
-Usually it is already in the search path.

-### Windows

-On Windows systems the *openssl* can be downloaded [here](http://slproweb.com/products/Win32OpenSSL.html).
-The search path must be adjusted manually on your system to point to the appropriate directory (most likely:
-`C:\Program Files\OpenSSL-Win64\bin`).
-If you use the service mode only, you can also explicitly specify the path of the *openssl* executable in the service configuration (see below).

 ## Releases

 *mGuard-Config-Tool* is written in GO which makes it highly portable.